Well Water Testing Resources – Nova Scotia

 Frequently Asked Questions

 We provide sterile sample bottles and detailed instructions.
-Generally, you should remove any aerators, run the cold water for 5 minutes, and fill the bottle without touching the inside of the cap or bottle.
+Remove any aerators, run the cold water for 5 minutes, and fill the bottle without touching the inside of the cap or bottle.
+Request a free water test bottle in Dartmouth, Halifax, or across Nova Scotia.

 Can I tell if my water is unsafe by taste or smell?

 No. Many dangerous contaminants, including Arsenic, Uranium, and E. coli, are tasteless, odorless, and colorless.
-Testing is the only way to know.
+Bacteria water test and chemical analysis are the only way to know.
+Accredited lab in Dartmouth.

 What if my results are bad?